FrontendMasters/front-end-handbook/tools/apps.md

 ##### Native mobile app frameworks (aka JavaScript Native apps)

-These solutions use a JS engine at runtime to interpret JS and bridge that to native api's.
+These solutions use a JS engine at runtime to interpret JS and bridge that to native APIs.
 No browser engine or webview is used.
 The UI is constructed from native UI components.

 * [NativeScript](https://www.nativescript.org/)
 * [React Native](https://facebook.github.io/react-native/)